behnazkhoshnood/tadig_restaurant_v2/README.md

     - User is informed with the header on top of the page that by clicking on product images they get more information about that product.
     - when clicking on the product image user is redirected to the product details page which has the description of that product.
     - Sorting only in each specific category is also possible by the sorting dropdown input provided on top of this page, which can sort the products based on their price, rating, or name.
-    - There is also a scroll back to the top button is provided on this page, to easily go back to the top of the page.
+    - There is also a scroll back to the top and go to footer button is provided on this page, to easily go back to the top or the footer of the page.
     - On medium and larger views the product info and image are positioned side by side but on smaller views, they are placed under each other.
     - Admin or superuser provided with extra links under each product price to either delete or edit that product.
 ---